GameDevRichtofen-G/Game-Firing-Setup-/README.md

 ## Step 2 : Firing
-in this step we will see how we can make our gun fire. as mention before we have few parameters to take of `Firing flag` and `Fire rate` first we make a varible call firing and one for making sure are holding left mouse button in our gun class like this :
+in this step we will see how we can make our gun fire. as mention before we have few parameters to take of `Firing flag` and `Fire rate` first we make a varible call firing and another one called LeftMB for making sure we are holding the left mouse button in our gun class like this :
 ```python
     def __init__(self, x, shape):
         super().__init__(x, shape)